HOLY WEEK AT NORTH AVENUE PRESBYTERIAN CHURCH

 11 AM at the Handell’s Home

 Don’t miss this special annual Easter Egg Hunt as tons of little ones and their families kick off Easter celebrations.
 With special prizes, delicious food, and great company, this event is an annual highlight for NAPC kids and their friends!
+Bring a dish to share for the potluck lunch!
 For directions contact Bridgett Stewart at email@example.com.

 Parking at NAPC for Palm Sunday and Easter Sunday